OWASP/owasp-masvs/Document/0x15-V9-Resiliency_Against_Reverse_Engineering_Requirements.md

 ## Control objective

-This chapter covers defense-in-depth measures that are recommended for apps that process, or give access to, sensitive data or functionality.
+This section covers defense-in-depth measures that are recommended for apps that process, or give access to, sensitive data or functionality.
 Lack of any of these controls does not cause a vulnerability - instead, they are meant to increase the app's resiliency against reverse engineering, making it more difficult for adversaries to gain an understanding of the app's internals or extract data from the app.

 The controls in this section differ from previous sections in that they do not apply to all mobile apps generically.
 Rather, the controls described here should be applied as needed, based on a risk assessment as per the unauthorized modification and/or reverse engineering of the app.